source-academy/general/instructor/github/README.md

 The value of "categoryDisplayName" can be changed to replace the assessment headers in the navbar.
 e.g. instead of "Missions", instructors may choose "Assessment" or any other suitable names.

-4. The course repository is now ready for use.

 # Creating assessment

 ## Authoring assessment